trejkev/High-Performance-Computing-I-2023/Homework 1/README.md

 The integral computation is performed using the trapezoid approximation, which uses the following equation.
 Therefore, the shorter the delta x, the better the approximation.

 $$ \int_{a}^{b}f(x)dx\approx \frac{1}{2}\Delta x\sum_{i=a}^{b-\Delta x}\left [ f(x_{i}) + f(x_{i} + \Delta x) \right ] $$

+To compile the code use the following command: mpicc ./src/PiApproximator.c -o ./bin/PiApproximator To run the code use the following command: mpirun -n {Processes quantity} ./bin/PiApproximator